-- a) A procedure whereby environmental and social laws and regulations and land use regulations may from time to time be adopted if necessary to minimize the negative impact of development in or affecting the Region upon the Native people and the wildlife resources of the Region; - b) An environmental and social impact assessment and review procedure established to minimize the negative environmental and social impact of development on the Native people and the wildlife resources of the Region; - c) A special status and involvement for the Native people and the other inhabitants of the Region over and above that provided for in procedures involving the general public through consultation or representative mechanisms wherever such is necessary to protect or give effect to the rights and guarantees in favour of the Native people established by and in accordance with the Agreement; - d) The protection of the rights and guarantees of the Native people established by and in accordance with Section 24: - e) The protection of the Native people, their economies and the wildlife resources upon which they depend; - f) The right to develop in the Region; - g) The protection of the rights and guarantees of the Naskapis of Québec established by and in accordance with the Hunting, Fishing and Trapping Regime referred to in paragraph 15.2.1 of the Northeastern Ouébec Agreement.

-- Compl.
-A. no. 1, sch.
-3, s.
-2 - 23.2.3 All applicable federal and provincial laws of general application respecting environmental and social protection shall apply in the Region to the extent that they are not inconsistent with the provisions of the Agreement and in particular of this Section.
-If necessary to give effect to this Section of the Agreement, Québec and Canada shall take the required measures to adopt suitable legislation and regulations for such purpose. - 23.2.4 The concerned responsible governments and the agencies created in virtue of this Section shall within the limits of their respective jurisdictions or functions as the case may be give due consideration to the following guiding principles: - a) The protection of Native people, societies, communities and economies, with respect to developmental activity affecting the Region; - b) The environmental and social protection regime with respect to minimizing the impacts on Native people by developmental activity affecting the Region;

-- c) The protection of the hunting, fishing and trapping rights of Native people in the Region and their other rights therein with respect to developmental activity affecting the Region; - d) The protection of wildlife resources, physical and biotic environment, and ecological systems in the Region with respect to developmental activity affecting the Region; - e) The involvement of the Native people and other inhabitants of the Region in the application of this regime; - f) The rights and interests of non-Native people, whatever they may be; - g) The right to develop, in accordance with the provisions of the Agreement, by persons acting lawfully in the Region; - h) The minimizing of negative environmental and social impacts of development on Native people and non-Native people and on Native and non-Native communities by reasonable means with special reference to those measures proposed, recommended or determined by the impact assessment and review procedures.
+- c) A special status and involvement for the Native people and the other inhabitants of the Region over and above that provided for in procedures involving the general public through consultation or representative mechanisms wherever such is necessary to protect or give effect to the rights and guarantees in favor of the Native people established by and in accordance with the Agreement; - d) The protection of the rights and guarantees of the Native people established by and in accordance with Section 24; - e) The protection of the Native people, their economies and the wildlife resources upon which they depend; - f) The right to develop in the Region. - 23.2.3 All applicable federal and provincial laws of general application respecting environmental and social protection shall apply in the Region to the extent that they are not inconsistent with the provisions of the Agreement and in particular of this Section.
+If necessary to give effect to this Section of the Agreement, Quebec and Canada shall take the required measures to adopt suitable legislation and regulations for such purpose. - 23.2.4 The concerned responsible governments and the agencies created in virtue of this Section shall within the limits of their respective jurisdictions or functions, as the case may be, give due consideration to the following guiding principles: - a) The protection of Native people, societies, communities and economies, with respect to developmental activity affecting the Region; - b) The environmental and social protection regime with respect to minimizing the impacts on the Native people by developmental activity affecting the region; - c) The protection of the hunting, fishing and trapping rights of Native people in the Region and their other rights therein with respect to developmental activity affecting the Region; - d) The protection of wildlife resources, physical and biotic environment, and ecological systems in the Region with respect to developmental activity affecting the Region; - e) The involvement of the Native people and other inhabitants of the Region in the application of this regime; - f) The rights and interests of non-Native people, whatever they may be; - g) The right to develop, in accordance with the provisions of the Agreement, by persons acting lawfully in the Region; - h) The minimizing of negative environmental and social impacts of development on Native people and non-Native people and on Native and non-Native communities by reasonable means with special reference to those measures proposed, recommended or determined by the impact assessment and review procedures.

-23.3 Provincial Environmental and Social impact Assessment and Review

-23.3.1 The Environmental Quality Commission (hereinafter referred to as the "EQC") is hereby established.

-- 23.3.2 The EQC shall be the preferential and official body responsible as provided herein for participation in the administration and supervision of the environmental and social impact assessment process in the Region with respect to matters and to development projects within provincial jurisdiction. - 23.3.3 The EQC shall have nine (9) members.
-Four (4) members shall be appointed by the Kativik Regional Government referred to in Section 13 (hereinafter referred to as the "Regional Government"), of whom at least two (2) shall be either Inuit resident in the Region or an Inuk resident in the Region and a Naskapi resident in the Region or on Category IA-N lands, or their duly authorized representatives, and four (4) members shall be appointed by Québec.
+- 23.3 Provincial Environmental and Social Impact Assessment and Review - 23.3.1 The Environmental Quality Commission (hereinafter referred to as the "EQC") is hereby established. - 23.3.2 The EQC shall be the preferential and official body responsible as provided herein for participation in the administration and supervision of the environmental and social impact assessment process in the Region with respect to matters and to development projects within provincial jurisdiction. - 23.3.3 The EQC shall have nine (9) members.
+Four (4) members shall be appointed by the Kativik Regional Government referred to in Section 13(hereinafter referred to as the "Regional Government"), of whom at least two (2) shall be Inuit resident in the Region, or their duly authorized representatives, and four (4) members shall be appointed by Quebec.

-In addition, a chairman shall be appointed by Québec which person must be acceptable to the Regional Government.
-All members shall have one (1) vote save for the chairman who shall vote only in the case of a deadlock.
+In addition, a chairman shall be appointed by Quebec which person must be acceptable to the Regional Government.
+All members shall have one vote save for the chairman who shall vote only in the case of a deadlock.